Wellington's Rugged Southwest

 On 30/11/03 (ibid.
 April 2004), Barbara and I led a TTC native plant identification trip in Warrens Bush/’Erin go Bragh’, near the end of South Makara Road.
 This native forest is significant because it contains some large Rimu, mature Titoki forest with Nikau, and extensive, regenerating, native scrub and shrublands, so its owners have protected it in perpetuity with a QEII National Trust(approve sites) Open Space Covenant.
 It includes some of the remaining 1% of pre-European forest in Wellington city.
 And why the name?
 It is named after a gold-prospecting adit and shaft on the property!

 If you enjoy discovering new places, seek permission to visit:

-- North Makara Stream, with bush-clad margins, an artificial lake, and further upstream, kohekohe forest and a mini-gorge draining part of our Outer Green Belt;
+- North Makara Stream, with bush-clad margins, an artificial lake, and further upstream, kohekohe forest and a mini-gorge draining part of our Outer Green Belt(approve sites);

 - Hawkins Gully, a tributary of Makara Stream, with an extensive sedge wetland;

 - Smiths Gully, north of Makara Estuary.
 You can return along the crest of the ridge above the coastal cliffs.
 If you crave for a place that is inspiring in a gale, this is it!

 - Opau Stream, with a raupo wetland, and extensive areas of coastal forest and shrublands, and access beyond to Te Ika a Maru Bay;